VanessaAgbugba/Instagram/README.md

 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
-- [x] User can tap a post to go to a Post Details activity, which includes username too.

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.

 ## Video Walkthrough